guettli/frow--fragments-over-the-wire/README.md

 This has several benefits:

 * Developers don't need to know everything.
 Some can focus on the backend, some can focus on the frontend.
-* The same API could be used for several purposes: Once by the frontned in the browser, once for intergrating a third party application.
+* The same API could be used for several purposes: Once by the frontend in the browser, once for intergrating a third party application.
 * With tools like react-native you can create native apps for mobile devices.
 * ...